b2ihealthcare/snow-owl/README.md

 Make sure you have the following preferences enabled/disabled.
 * Plug-in development API baseline errors is set to Ignored (Preferences > Plug-in Development > API Baselines)
+* The *Plugin execution not covered by lifecycle configuration: org.apache.maven.plugins:maven-clean-plugin:2.5:clean* type of errors can be ignored or changed to *Warnings* in *Preferences->Maven->Errors/Warnings*.

 ### Target platform